sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ## Q：Device not work

-A: Try to plug connect the 2 USB on m3axpi, by this m3axpi can get enough power to boot. m3axpi comsume 5V*1A maximum.
+A: Try to plug both 2 USB on m3axpi, by this m3axpi can get enough power to boot. m3axpi comsume 5V*1A maximum.

 ## Q：How to switch to os04a10 camera？